tarrol/silver-parakeet/README.md

+# Silver Parakeet
+This is a movie database app created with npx create-react-app, with a typescript template.
+The project will interact with an AWS MySQL server to read and write data.

+## Features
+-Users
+-Search feature
+-Admin
+-Comments
+-Ratings
+-Multiple Views

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).